Skip to main content

 On initial setup and configuration of a Primus HSM partition, the installation process (Security Officer of the HSMs) generates a partition setup password for a given user.
 The setup password is a 29-alphanumeric dash separated string in the form of "FXAJX-XWVQ3-DC0O5-3SLQF-LJ9L3" with limited time validity starting after first usage (HSM default: 3 days; CloudHSM default: 1 week; developer account: 1 year).

-This initial partition setup password is used to obtain or update a permanent secret stored in a ciphered form in the '.secrets.cfg' file using the 'ppin' command line utility.
+This initial partition setup password is used to obtain or update a permanent secret stored in a ciphered form within the '.secrets.cfg' file using the 'ppin' command line utility.
 From then on, the permanent secret is used to establish the secure connection between the PKCS#11 Provider and the user's HSM partition.

 The API login is protected against brute force attacks (setup password and permanent secret).
 After too many wrong trials the API login is locked for some time.
 Wrong trials are reset after a defined time.
 Restart of the device resets lockout and attempts.